-I arrived in India for the fist time, by overland route, in 1970.
-I spent 4 years there during this first visit, in which time I had Darshan of Maharaji (Neem Karoli Baba), and met Ram Das, Krishna Das and all my other Guru brothers and sisters.
+I arrived in India for the first time, by overland route, in 1970.
+I spent four years there during this first visit, in which time I had Darshan of Maharaji (Neem Karoli Baba) and met Ram Das, Krishna Das and all my other Guru brothers and sisters.
 I was also so fortunate to meet S.N.
 Goenka (Goenkaji) from whom I learned Vipassana Meditation, and so much more.
 And I was further blessed to meet Jnan Prakash Ghosh (Jnan Babu), one of India's most celebrated music teachers and composers, and studied Indian Classical Music from him in Calcutta, and the US, until his passing in the late 90's.

 Yesterday we delivered food to the people of Chhanchh village, one of the poorest and most needy in the vicinity of Bodh Gaya.
 They were extremely grateful to all of us.
-In the next few days we will be doing the same for a group of handicapped people that we have also been serving.
+In the next few days we will be doing the same for a group of handicapped people we have also been serving.
 Thank you all so very much for reaching out, for your help and caring.